PETS Travel Scheme compliance checklist

-Since 1st January 2012, the rules for bringing a pet dog, cat or ferret into the UK have changed.
-The most up to date information with regard to these changes can be found on the DEFRA website.
+Since 29 December 2014, the rules for bringing a pet dog, cat or ferret into the UK have changed.
+The Government have produced some guidance on the new changes alongside it's in-depth information about pet travel in the EU.

 Passport Section III - Identification of animal

 The microchip number